nose-devs/nose/functional_tests/doc_tests/test_issue142/errorclass_failure.rst

     >>> misc_test = os.path.join(support, 'errorclass_tests.py')

 nose.plugins.errorclass.ErrorClass has an argument isfailure .
-With a true isfailure, when the errorclass' exception is caught by nose, tracebacks are printed.
+With a true isfailure, when the errorclass' exception is raised by a test, tracebacks are printed.

     >>> run(argv=["nosetests", "-v", "--with-todo", todo_test],